 When he can’t watch her, we hire a nanny.
 I can’t be on a conference call with a client while I have a screaming toddler in my lap.
 I can’t focus on work while entertaining my child.
 Remote work is still WORK.

-With that said, it is nice to be able to take a break and have lunch with my daughter, or rock her to sleep for her afternoon nap, but don’t think for a minute that working from home is any less of a job.
+With that said, the lifestyle of a digital nomad does allow me to be able to take a break and have lunch with my daughter, or rock her to sleep for her afternoon nap, but don’t think for a minute that working from home is any less of a job.

 3: You can’t always set your own schedule.

-One of the best things about working remotely is the flexibility.
+One of the best things about the digital nomad lifestyle is the flexibility.
 I typically set my own schedule.
-For me, this means I usually work several hours in the morning, spend the afternoon with my daughter and work again after she goes to bed.
+For me, this means I usually work several hours in the morning, spend the afternoon with my daughter, and work again after she goes to bed.
 I love it, especially on the days that actually turn out that way.
 But remote work isn’t always that flexible.
 There are definitely exceptions.
 Things come up that have to be taken care of immediately.
 Often times in public relations, things happen that require you to respond instantly.
 Sometimes clients or colleagues need to meet with you on their schedule not yours.

 If you’re in Europe